camunda/camunda-docs-manual/content/modeler/camunda-modeler/bpmn.md

 {{< img src="img/quickstart-1.png" title="New BPMN Diagram" >}}

-In order to start modeling, create a new BPMN 2.0 diagram by selecting *File / New File / BPMN Diagram* in the top-level menu.
+To start modeling, create a new BPMN 2.0 diagram by selecting *File / New File / BPMN Diagram* in the top-level menu.

 ## Start Modeling